Crozzers/ffmpeg-installer/README.md

-  --build BUILD         The build of FFMPEG to install --format {7z,zip}     Preferred file format --overwrite           Overwrite existing install
+  --build BUILD         The build of FFMPEG to install --format {7z,zip}     Preferred file format --overwrite           Overwrite existing install --downloader {default,windows,wget,curl}
+                        Control how files are downloaded. "default" will use python libraries to download, "windows" will use Invoke-WebRequest, "wget" and "curl" will attempt to use their respective CLI utilities
 ```

 ## How it works